EmptyConsole/BrownBoard/README.md

     Colors - Done
     Resize Cursor - Done
     Movement of Page - Done
-    Zoom In
+    Zoom In - Done
-    Zoom Out
+    Zoom Out - Done
-    Whiteboard UI
+    Whiteboard UI - Done
-    IF YOU HOLD SHIFT
+    IF YOU HOLD SHIFT - Done
-        stright line aligned to grid
+        stright line aligned to grid - Done
-    IF YOU HOLD OPTION
+    IF YOU HOLD OPTION - Done
-        stright line from mouse to start
+        stright line from mouse to start - Done

 # Project Management